 At 1:00 a.m. on August 8, 1924 my father cranked up the old Model T Ford, which he had borrowed for this purpose, and went chugging up the road to the homes of Grouse Creek’s two faithful midwives, Mrs. Hadfield and Mrs. Blanthorn.
 At 4:00 a.m. of the same morning I, Dorothy Grace Kimber, was ushered into the world in the northeast room of my Grandma Tanner’s home.
 I was not weighed but I have been told I was just an average size baby, with blue eyes and dark brown hair and a little round face.
-My parents are Winfred Charles Kimber and Olive Tanner.
+Dorothy Grace Kimber Covieo was the first of three daughters born to Winfred and Olive Tanner Kimber.

 I took my first trip by railroad when I was about fifteen days old because Mother was not feeling well and they took us to Ogden for a few days.